1. What is seasonal influenza (flu)?

 - Immunity against influenza does not develop until 1 – 2 weeks after vaccination.
 Some people may be exposed to influenza viruses before getting the benefit from the vaccine.

 - Sometimes it can be difficult to tell the differences between flu and common cold.
 Both are respiratory illnesses, and may have similar symptoms but both are caused by different types of viruses.
 Influenza vaccine only protects against certain influenza viruses.

-When should I get vaccinated?
+10. When should I get vaccinated?

+You should get vaccinated as soon as the vaccine is available.
+It is highly recommended to take the flu vaccine before winter, by September – October.
 If you haven’t got the vaccine this season, you should get it now.
-You can still get the benefit of the flu vaccine, even if you were vaccinated later in the season.
+You can still get the benefit of flu vaccine, even if you were vaccinated later in the season.
 The flu vaccine gives protection throughout the current flu season.